wehnerjasmin/wehnerjasmin.github.io/research.md

    </details>

 3. **Resiliency Predictions of Global Trade of Cereals to Conflicts, Covid-19, China, Climate Change, and Currency, and inCome (“6C”)**
-   With Lucie Maruejols, Lisa Höschle, Xiaohua Yu. *Under review*.
+   With Lucie Maruejols, Lisa Höschle, Xiaohua Yu. *Accepted at The World Economy*.

    <details>
      <summary>Abstract</summary>